Jouddeken/graduation-project/docs/design-brief/index.md

 ### Design challenge
 #####  <span style="text-decoration: line-through;">_“How could the current Enso application give facilitators of design sprints the possibility to create their own design sprint agendas and give participants of those design sprints better information about the agenda during the design sprint?”_</span>

+**edit:**<br />
-#####  _“How could the current Enso application give facilitators of design sprints the possibility to configure and manage workshops in the application for both Android and iOS with a single codebase?”_
+_**“How could the current Enso application give facilitators of design sprints the possibility to configure and manage workshops in the application for both Android and iOS with a single codebase?”**_

 I decided to make the design challenge focusing on the technical part of the project, which is where I have been specializing in during the study.
 The technical part is for me the most important part in this project, and is also the field I am going to work in after the study.
 I want to use this project to show that I can create outstanding technical solutions, but still know how to do concept and design parts in a project.

+I changed the design challenge after a week or 12 in the project, when the feedback I got was that I was not focussing on my expertise enough.
+I made it focus more on the technical part of the project, so I could also focus more on that part.
 ___

 ### Research questions